 - Inbound– A marketing strategy that focuses on pulling your audience in with relevant, timely, and engaging content, conversations on social media, and by creating customers for life by savoring them with your knowledge and service.

 - Outbound– Outbound marketing requires a financial commitment as it involves paying attention to platforms like Facebook, Google, and LinkedIn to push your product to the customer.

-- Public Relations- Public relation simply means to maintain the image of your company in the public domain.
-And, startups focus on new strategies on marketing and advertising to attract potential customers.
-They create media, from press releases to social media messages, that shape public opinion of the company and creates brand awareness.
+- Public Relations- Public relation simply means maintaining the image of your company in the public domain.
+And startups focus on new strategies in marketing and advertising to attract potential customers.
+They create media, from press releases to social media messages, that shape the company’s public opinion and create brand awareness.

 - Angel Investor- An individual who invests his money at an early stage in exchange for shares of the company.

 - Seed- The first step in the startup funding is the seed stage, during which a startup starts unlocking fundraising opportunities.